 17 grams of saturated fat a day

-Some sources of monounsaturated and polyunsaturated fats are:Not all fats are bad.
-Monounsaturated and polyunsaturated fats actually help lower blood cholesterol levels.
+However, not all fats are bad - monounsaturated and polyunsaturated fats actually help lower blood cholesterol levels.
+Some sources of monounsaturated and polyunsaturated fats include:

 - Corn, sunflower, and soybean oils